 There may be various issues you may cam around due to which you can face trouble logging in Windows 8.
 Previously, we’ve discussed the fix about the failure of Group Policy Client Service while logging in.
 Today, we’ll discuss about the temporary profile issue.
 Actually, when you don’t login into Windows using correct user path directory, this issue came into play.

 You’ve Been Signed In With A Temporary Profile

 Using Registry Editor

-Create a system restore point first.
+First, create a system restore point.
 Next backup all your data.
-Now do the following.

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.